GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     * _I want to talk to an IT representative_
     * _Contact me to a human being_

-    If you prefer, you can import and use [this LUIS model](./exercise7-HandOffToHuman/data/HelpDeskBot-Exercise7.json).
+> **NOTE:** If you are already familiar with LUIS, you can import the file `luis_model.json` located under the [data](./exercise7-HandOffToHuman/data) folder of this exercise into your account, train and publish the model and continue on task 3.
+However, if you are new to LUIS, we recommend you work through creating the model from scratch for learning purposes.

 1. Train and Publish your app again.